 Frank Villella has been a member of Chicago Symphony Orchestra Association’s Rosenthal Archives’ staff since 1993, serving as Archivist since 2002.
 He is responsible for the preservation and access of collections that document the activities of the Chicago Symphony Orchestra, Chicago Symphony Chorus, Civic Orchestra of Chicago, and Symphony Center.
 For the Orchestra, Frank has co-produced several compilations of archival sound recordings, written for the CSO’s program book and syndicated radio broadcasts, and contributed research to Sir Georg Solti’s Memoirs and biographies of Jacqueline du Pré, Isaac Stern, Bruno Walter, and Carlo Maria Giulini.

-Also an active musician, Frank regularly performs and records with Schola Antiqua of Chicago and The Rookery.
+Also an active musician, Frank regularly performs and records with Schola Antiqua of Chicago, The Rookery, and the William Ferris Chorale.
 He is a twenty-year veteran of the Chicago Symphony Chorus, where he served as a section leader and appeared on numerous recordings on Deutsche Grammophon, London, Erato, Teldec, Nonesuch, American Gramaphone, and CSO Resound, including two Grammy Award winners: Wagner’s Die Meistersinger von Nürnberg conducted by Sir Georg Solti and Verdi’s Requiem conducted by Riccardo Muti.